Moths of North Carolina

 Habitats and Life History

-Habitats: According to Lafontaine (1998), this species is associated with blueberry in sandy areas; primarily in Canadian zone habitats of Canada and northern United States.
+Habitats: According to Lafontaine (1998), this species is associated with blueberries growing in sandy areas, primarily in Canadian zone habitats of Canada and northern United States.
+Our records come from fairly dry woodlands, with at least two and possibly three associated with mafic rock formations

 Wikipedia